-EXCLUSIVE-U.S. insurer American National Group up for sale -sources
+Exclusive-U.S. insurer American National Group up for sale -sources

 Such diversification has gone out of favor in the insurance industry, where many executives argue it is more profitable to focus on a specific area.
 American International Group (AIG), for example, has said it will spin its life and retirement business into a new public company.

-American National trades at a valuation of 0.51-times price-to-book, indicating that the market is discounting its worth.
+American National trades at a valuation of 0.51-times price-to-book, indicating the market is discounting its worth.

 Meanwhile, P&C-focused peers Progressive Corp and Hanover Insurance Group trade at 3.61-times and 1.57-times, respectively, according to Refinitiv data.